When I came to San Francisco, somebody taught me the words:

 Ulla Britt Persson

-I often saw a woman in one of the hospitals, Roslagstull.
-She had black hair, make-up, jewelry, she wore a black leather jacket, high heeled shoes and a clerical collar, as she was a priest in the Church of Sweden.
+I often saw a woman in one of the hospitals where there was an AIDS Ward, Roslagstull.
+She had black hair, make-up, jewelry, and she wore a black leather jacket, high heeled shoes and a clerical collar, as she was a priest in the Church of Sweden.

-I did not know anything about Ulla Britt, but I found her to not be like other priests – she was just so different.
+I did not know anything about Ulla Britt, but she was so different from other priests.

 Ulla Britt´s son, Johan, died of AIDS in that hospital.
 On her visits to Johan, she met many men with AIDS.
-Ulla Britt would go around in the evenings and visit, and pray with them if they wanted to.
-She conducted the burials of many of these men.
+She would go around in the evenings and visit, and pray with them if they wanted to.
+She conducted the funerals of many of these men.

 Ulla Britt´s son Johan had been studying Theology, and he had been seeing a priest, the priest that would later bury him.